VojtaStavik/ProtocolUI/README.md

 #### News:
 *(last update: 10th October 2015)*

 The project is now in the "proof of concept" state.
 I'm currently working on the first version for the real world usage.
-See [Development branch](https://github.com/VojtaStavik/ProtocolUI/tree/version_0_1)

 ###### My To-Do list for v1 (release planned for November 2015):